mvsoom/gedankenpolizei/src/slow/reddit/REDDIT.md

 ## Getting and processing raw posts from Reddit

-The SLOW stream provides seeding thoughts for the NOW stream.
+The SLOW stream provides seeding thoughts for the RAW stream.
 We get these seeding thoughts from scraping appropriate subreddits.
 These are listed in `data/reddit/subreddit.list`.

 The raw posts also **normalized** to be easier to handle: removing empty posts, providing unique ids, etc. They are also sentencised with NLP to subdivide them into atoms of thought.